FormoSeanIap/docubloom/readme/data/budget.md

 <details>
   <summary>EC2</summary>

-  - I chose Savings Plans (for 3 years) for a 43% saving over the on-demand plan.
+  - I chose the 3-year Savings Plan (a commitment for 3 years) for a 43% saving over the On-Demand Plan.

     ![](../imgs/pricing-EC2.png)